surfinzap/typopo/docs/BACKLOG.md

 alebo sa názov meny vypíše.
 * Add support for: 13 x $5 = $58.
 * non-breaking space between currency and number

+* Consider supporting single quotes on their own e.g.
+	‘and what is the use of a book,’ thought Alice ‘without pictures or conversations?’
+	’and what is the use of a book,’ thought Alice ’without pictures or conversations?’

 * double check what line feed I'm using
 * get exceptions for abbreviations that are supposed to be used without spaces